Back to Documentation

 March 17, 2026

 Introduces SQLite-based order persistence — solving a critical issue where active order IDs are lost if the program crashes or is terminated unexpectedly.
 Orders are now saved to SQLite on every lifecycle event and can be recovered on restart.
+Recommended for production.

 Added